intel-analytics/ipex-llm/python/llm/example/GPU/Speculative-Decoding/Eagle/README.md

 # Eagle - Speculative Sampling using IPEX-LLM on Intel GPUs
-IPEX-LLM supports EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency) which is a speculative sampling method that improves text generation speed.
+In this directory, you will find the examples on how IPEX-LLM accelerate inference with speculative sampling using EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency), a speculative sampling method that improves text generation speed) on Intel GPUs.
 See [here](https://arxiv.org/abs/2401.15077) to view the paper and [here](https://github.com/SafeAILab/EAGLE) for more info on EAGLE code.

 ## Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.